mitjafelicijan/abtts/README.md

 ## Create new audiobooks

 - Books have a specific filesystem structure.
 Each book needs to have `toc.txt` file and cover image in the same directory.
+- Each book should have it's own directory to itself.
+Do not mix and match multiple books together.
 - Books should be split into chapters, but also only one chapter is sufficient.

 And example of TOC file.